watterott/RPi-Display/README.md

     To make it permant (on Debian) add to the file ```/etc/modules``` the following line:
     ```fbtft_device name=mi0283qt-9a cs=0 gpios=reset:23,led:18 rotate=90 speed=16000000```

+    *Note: For a higher speed than 16MHz the display has to be connected directly to the Raspberry Pi or with wires not longer than 5cm.*

 * [Activate Touchpanel](https://github.com/notro/fbtft/wiki/Touchpanel#watterott-mi0283qt-9a):